xuzhhua/AutoUpgradeApp/README.md

 - Support for dry-run preview and single execution, suitable for automated operations and testing.
 - It is recommended to use the Windows Task Scheduler to trigger `--once` or `--dry-run --once` regularly.

+## Project Structure & Module Responsibilities

+- `AutoUpgradeApp.py`: Main entry, only responsible for argument parsing, permission checking, and main loop dispatch.
+- `upgrade.py`: Core business logic for upgrade, traversal, and app launching.
+- `config.py`: Configuration and multilingual loading, policy file parsing.
+- `utils.py`: General utility functions (string width, time, etc.).
+- `output.py`: Unified output and logging, supports info/warn/error levels and log files.

+## Type Annotations & Documentation

+- All functions and main variables are annotated with types for better type safety and readability.
+- All modules have detailed docstrings for IDE/automation tool integration and secondary development.

+## Logging & Output Mechanism

+- All output is encapsulated via output.py, supporting info/warn/error levels.
+- Log file support for troubleshooting and automated operations.
+- Console output and logging are decoupled for customization and integration.

+## Exception Handling & Automation Integration

+- All key exceptions output detailed stack traces for troubleshooting.
+- Main process and key exceptions in upgrade.py use sys.exit(1)/sys.exit(0) for automation-friendly exit codes.
+- Recommended to use with Windows Task Scheduler, CI/CD, etc., to regularly trigger `--once` or `--dry-run --once`.

 ---

 # AutoUpgradeApp.py（日本語）